 Every time there is an incident that you believe to be part of your claim for constructive dismissal, make a record of it.
-That might be a log or a journal with dates, times, the people involved, any witnessses, and all the details.
+That might be a log or a journal with dates, times, the people involved, any witnesses, and all the important details.

 Keep supporting documents

-Carefully keep any relevant documents that back up your claim such as payslips if its pay related, time sheets for a case to do with work hours, company memos, emails or any other documents that could be revelant to the claim.
+Carefully keep any relevant documents that back up your claim such as payslips if your claim is pay related, time sheets for a case to do with work hours, company memos, emails or any other documents that could be relevant to the claim.

 Make notes of any other colleagues who happen to be around when incidents occur.
 Once you have left the company you can then ask them for statements.
 It will help if you can provide them with dates, times, locations of where the incidents occurred.

-You can only claim constructive dismissal once you have been forced to resign.
-If your employer terminates your employment, it may be unfair dissmissal but it cannot be constructive dismissal.
+You can only claim constructive dismissal if the breach of contract forces you to resign.
+If your employer terminates your employment, you may well have a case for unfair dismissal, but it cannot be constructive dismissal.

-There are many possible reasons for this including workplace bullying, discrimination, and many other causes.
+There are many possible reasons for this including workplace bullying, discrimination related to a protected characteristics, withholding of pay or underpayment of wages and many other causes.